DBCDK/dbc_l10n_server/README.txt

 This module is a clone of the l10n_server module found on http://drupal.org/project/l10n_server

-The code is based on the 7.x-1.x-dev version of the module.
+The code is based on the 7.x-1.x-dev (released oct 31st 2012) version of the module.
 As the original module currently is in a state of development, code can change without warning why the module has been cloned and put into it's own repository where development has continued to make the module fit with the needs of DBC A/S.

 Features:
  - Associate l10n_client translations with a specific project on the server
- - On project level admin can choose whether to accept accept suggestions automatically, without manual approval
+ - On project level admin can choose whether to accept suggestions automatically, without manual approval
  - Strings unknown to the server will be added with the projects specified in the l10n_client request